Ecampus/tes-xapi/attendance-recipe.markdown

     Kylie registered for the meeting

-People can **register** as planning to attend -- to add them to the list of people who *might* attend.
+A person can **register** as planning to attend -- this adds them to the list of people who *might* attend.

 **Verb**: [http://adlnet.gov/expapi/verbs/registered](http://adlnet.gov/expapi/verbs/registered)